Search for a timber, Application or Project

 / Yarraville Light House

-We’ve combined beautiful, sustainably-managed Victorian Ash with an innovative LED coating and a super stable substrate, manufactured to the quality you’d expect from Australia’s leading hardwood manufacturer.
-The result is a floor of stunning architectural appearance that increases stability and speeds up installation, offering a financial saving in both time and materials.
+We’ve combined beautiful, sustainably-managed hardwood with an innovative LED coating and a super stable substrate, manufactured to the quality you’d expect from Australia’s leading hardwood manufacturer.
+The result is a timber floor of stunning architectural appearance that increases stability and speeds up installation, offering a financial saving in both time and materials.

 Make an enquiry